 The Traditional Indian Recipe:

 Native American women used dried buffalo meat to make pemmican.
-The method and recipe for making pemmican was as follows:
+The method and recipe for making pemmican were as follows:

-- The buffalo meat was first dried and then it was heated through over a low fire.
+- The buffalo meat was first dried and then it was heated over a low fire.

 - The meat was beaten with sticks or stones into fine shreds so that it can be well mixed with the other ingredients